ncrosty58/speedhive-tools/README.md

 Apikey: <your_api_key>  # only if provided
 ```

-It uses a pooled `requests.Session` with robust retry/backoff for idempotent methods (HTTP 429/5xx).
-JSON parse errors, HTTP ≥ 400, and network exceptions raise `SpeedHiveAPIError(message, status, url)`. citeturn1search3
+It uses a pooled `requests.Session` with retry/backoff for idempotent methods.
+JSON parse errors, HTTP ≥ 400, and network exceptions raise `SpeedHiveAPIError(message, status, url)`.

 ---

 ## Notes

-- The Event Results API and version **v0.2.3** are publicly discoverable in Swagger; this README sticks to those endpoints. citeturn4search15
+- This README covers the Event Results API endpoints your client calls.
-- Practice‑related APIs have their own base (Swagger UI is publicly visible) but are **not used** by this client. citeturn4search6
+- Practice‑related APIs exist under different bases but are **not used** by this client.
-- Response shapes vary (list vs object with `items`/`events`/`rows`); the client already handles those variants. citeturn1search3
+- Response shapes vary (list vs object with `items`/`events`/`rows`); the client already handles those variants.

 ---